 The year is 2018.
-You’ve been talking to this dude on Tinder and having a great conversation.
+You’ve been talking to this dude on Tinder and you’re having a great conversation.
 The time comes when it’s time to meet up.
 You set up a date and time, agree on a location, and feel excited toward the prospect of meeting in person for the first time.
 You check in the morning of.
 “Hey.
 We still on tonight, right?”
 But you get no response.

 What happened?
 Can this person not make it anymore?
 Did their phone die?
 Should you go anyways, just in case they’ll be there?
 Did they have an emergency?
 Did they lose interest?